 Any business which has been adversely affected by the COVID 19 outbreak can apply subject to certain conditions.
 For this scheme, adversely affected means a reduction in revenue of at least 25% due to reduced demand or closure during the period of the financial assistance claim.
+A comparison of turnover for the same period in 2019 should be used to determine whether there has been a reduction in revenue.
 It should be noted that if your business has to take on extra staff to deal with a short term increase in demand that this will not be viewed as adverse.

 A charity can be classed as a business for this purpose if they provide a service similar to that provided by a “normal” business, for instance if they receive revenue and pay remuneration for the provision of the service and are organised in a similar manner to a business.

 - they employ 1 or more employees (it will be expected that the employees were registered prior to the emergency);